stewarded by the Gabriola Historical and Museum Society

 Vertical round holes were left after millstones were removed and now form unique pools of water on quarried rock shelves.

-In 1993, Mr. Clyde Coats donated the Coats Millstone land to the Trust Fund Board to preserve its significance to Gabriola Island.
+In 1993, Mr. Clyde Coats donated the Coats Millstone land to the Islands Trust Fund (now the Islands Trust Conservancy) to preserve its significance to Gabriola Island.

 “The purpose of the Coats Millstone Reserve is to preserve and protect, in perpetuity, the historical, natural and scenic values of the site.”